(A) Policy statement and purpose

 It may be beneficial for the complainant and other affected persons to meet with a respondent who is willing to acknowledge the substance of the underlying events and who recognizes that harm was reported.
 Furthermore, structured interactions among the affected persons can facilitate long-term healing and reduce recidivism.

-(5) Agreement reached by alternative resolution
+(5) Agreement reached by informal resolution

-If the parties voluntarily reach consensus as to the terms of an agreement through an alternative resolution process, the agreement will be documented in writing and submitted to the title IX coordinator for review and approval.
+If the parties voluntarily reach consensus as to the terms of an agreement through an informal resolution process, the agreement will be documented in writing and submitted to the title IX coordinator for review and approval.

 The title IX coordinator will review the written agreement to ensure consistency with the universitys obligations under title IX.